GrottoPress/shield/docs/09-EMAIL-CONFIRMATION.md

    end
    ```

-   `Shield::StartEmailConfirmation` kicks off the entire process of confirming a given email address.
+   `StartEmailConfirmation` kicks off the entire process of confirming a given email address.
 It receives `email : String` and an optional `user_id : Int64?` (for an existing user), and generates a link that it sends to the email address supplied.

    ---
    ```crystal